spacetelescope/poppy/docs/coronagraphs.rst

 The lower design in the above figure shows a slightly different Lyot coronagraph design case.
 Here the focal plane mask (FPM) is a diaphragm that restricts the outer edge of the transmitted field. `Zimmerman et al. (2016) <http://dx.doi.org/10.1117/1.JATIS.2.1.011012>`_ showed how this design variant can solve the same starlight cancellation problem, in particular for the baseline design of WFIRST.
 With this FPM geometry, the superposition simplification of `Soummer et al. (2007) <http://dx.doi.org/10.1364/OE.15.015935>`_ is not valid.
 However, again the execution time is greatly reduced by using discrete, vectorized Fourier transforms, now spatially restricted to the *transmitted* region of the intermediate focal plane.

 In Poppy, two subclasses of OpticalSystem exploit the computational methods described above: SemiAnalyticCoronagraph and MatrixFTCoronagraph.
-Let's see how to make use of these subclasses to speed up Lyot corongraph PSF calculations.
+Let's see how to make use of these subclasses to speed up Lyot coronagraph PSF calculations.

 Lyot coronagraph using the SemiAnalytic subclass
 ---------------------------------------------------